calebabutler/vam/README.md

-# yam
+# vam
-Yam is the simplest aur helper ever made.
+Vam is the simplest aur helper ever made.
 It is 52 lines of source code.
 That is so short, that on a computer with no internet connection, you can hand type the entire source code in less than 5 minutes.
 Sadly the program is useless on a computer with no internet connection.
 It has three options:

-    yam -d # -> downloads aur packages and their aur dependencies yam -u # -> downloads aur updates and notifies the user of them yam -s # -> searches the aur through aur names and descriptions
+    vam -d # -> downloads aur packages and their aur dependencies vam -u # -> downloads aur updates and notifies the user of them vam -s # -> searches the aur through aur names and descriptions

-Yam requires bash, git, jshon, curl, and gnu coreutils.
+Vam requires bash, git, jshon, curl, and gnu coreutils.

 # Why use this instead of cower?